The Best Countries to Travel Solo

 Japan might come as a surprise to some as a top pick for solo travel, but its charm, hospitality, cleanliness, great food, and unique destinations will win your heart in no time.
 Japan’s increasing popularity among travellers is well-founded.
 It is another country with a very safe reputation and a low crime rate that will put solo travellers at ease.
 Although we always recommend using common sense and taking precautions when travelling, even in one of the safer countries in the world.

 Japan prides itself on order and structure, and this is quite clear to see in the day to day life and is reflected in its culture.
 You may find many people are relaxed about leaving their cars unlocked, and there’s no need to constantly look behind you if you walk alone at night.

-It hard to imagine what Japan is going to be like before you get there.
+It is hard to imagine what Japan is going to be like before you get there.
 Try to picture ancient temples on a mountain-side and also the most hi-tech and modern cities on the planet in the same country.
 Old traditions are highly revered, yet so is innovation and embracing the new.

-There is also a wide array of activities to immerse yourself into in Japan.
-There are pristine temples, castles and shrines to visit and discover how life was in the old ways, before moving onto a sushi rolling class and learning about how to make the most delicious and fresh sushi rolls.
+There is also a wide array of activities to immerse yourself in Japan.
+There are pristine temples, castles, and shrines to visit and discover how life was in the old ways, before moving onto a sushi rolling class and learning about how to make the most delicious and fresh sushi rolls.
 You can then take a stroll through a bamboo forest or take a Japanese Samurai sword class to test your skills!

 So there you have it!

 There are so many fantastic destinations for solo travellers to explore, and just because they didn’t make our shortlist doesn’t mean they aren’t just as good to check out!
 You may also want to do some research on Sri Lanka or the Philippines as they are other up-and-coming popular destinations for solo travel.